-Sutton says she appreciates the fact that she can pull status reports from Ebix BPO' Web site to see who is not in compliance.
-She also likes the fact that Ebix BPO has a dedicated person and phone number for each client.
-"When a contractor for one of my clients calls Ebix BPO, they know exactly how to handle it, and it looks like they are part of us," she explains.
+Sutton says she appreciates the fact that she can pull status reports from Ebix RCS' Web site to see who is not in compliance.
+She also likes the fact that Ebix RCS has a dedicated person and phone number for each client.
+"When a contractor for one of my clients calls Ebix RCS, they know exactly how to handle it, and it looks like they are part of us," she explains.

 "Without this solution, the developer would likely need several staff members digging through drawers or boxes of old certificates," Sutton continues.
 "If they don't find a particular certificate, the developer will have to pay that claim.
 Even if you have the best in-house filing system, trying to pull all these certificates is nearly impossible."